executors/executors/README.md

 where `x` denotes an executor object, `e` denotes the function name and `...` denotes the parameters.

-Each execution function is made up from a combination of three properties: it's **blocking semantics**, **directionality** and **carinality**.
-The combination of these properties determines the execution function's name,  parameters and semantics.
+Each execution function is made up from a combination of three properties: its **blocking semantics**, **directionality**, and **cardinality**.
+The combination of these properties determines the execution function's name, parameters, and semantics.

 #### Naming of execution functions